LucasCJYSDL/LucasCJYSDL.github.io/_portfolio/coding-1.md

 ---
 title: "DeepFreight"
-excerpt: "An intelligent freight delivery scheduling system built with the SOTA MARL algorithm and optimization solver."
+excerpt: "An intelligent freight delivery scheduling system built with the SOTA MARL algorithms and an optimization solver."
 collection: portfolio
+date: 2021-07-01
 ---

 Language: Python